---/--/20- C-- Nillumbik will experience a reduction in household size due to an ageing population.
+--/--/20- C-- Nillumbik will experience a reduction in household size due to an ageing of the population.
 Additionally, Nillumbik will need to accommodate an increasing number of households.
-Currently, there is a lack of housing diversity and the predominant form of housing may not be suitable for all residents as household sizes decrease and the age of residents increase.
+Currently, there is a lack of housing diversity and the predominant form of housing may not be suitable for all residents in the future, particularly as household sizes decrease and the age of residents increase.

-The trend of decreasing average household size and ageing population provides the impetus to provide for some medium density housing and other housing models (such as social housing).
-Consolidation of development will provide for more efficient use of infrastructure, and will assist in protecting the surrounding natural environment, significant landscapes and unique settlement pattern.
+The trend of decreasing average household size and ageing population provides the impetus to provide for some medium density housing as an alternative housing choice and other housing models (such as social housing).
+Consolidation of development will provide for more efficient use of infrastructure, and will assist in protecting the surrounding natural environment, water catchments, rural significant landscapes and unique settlement pattern.

-The locations most suited to medium density development are those that are close to infrastructure, including public transport scheduled stops, commercial areas, public open space and other community facilities.
+The locations considered most suited to medium density development are those that are close to infrastructure, including public transport scheduled stops, commercial areas, public open space and other community facilities.
 The Eltham and Diamond Creek Major Activity Centres and the Hurstbridge Shopping Centre provide such facilities.

-- Facilitate the provision and diversification of housing to meet the projected increase in the number of smaller households and the ageing population, while respecting the neighbourhood character protecting natural and heritage values and minimising environmental risk. - Facilitate medium density housing development that is compatible with the character of the area in identified locations that are close to infrastructure. - Facilitate the provision of affordable housing close to infrastructure and services. - Identify Nillumbik's housing needs in a housing strategy.
+- Facilitate the provision and diversification of housing to meet the projected increase in the number and type of smaller households and the ageing population, while respecting the neighbourhood character, and protecting the natural and cultural heritage values of the locality and minimising environmental risk. - Facilitate medium density housing development that is compatible with the character of the area in identified locations that are close to infrastructure. - Facilitate the provision of affordable housing close to infrastructure and services. - Identify Nillumbik's housing needs in a housing strategy.